Outfitter

 - Ice axe.
 An ice axe is probably unnecessary for the majority of parties, especially if they have hiking poles.

 - Ice screws and pickets.
-These are also probably unnecessary for most parties.
+These are also unnecessary for most parties.

 - Helmets.
 You decide.
 It’s your head.